-It can be a bit tricky to get toffee to turn out perfect at first, though.
+If you’re new to making toffee, it can be a bit tricky to get it to turn out perfect the first time.
 Some struggle to get the right consistency or level of crunch that they desire.

 If you’re having issues getting the toffee to turn out properly, it’s possible that it might be separating in the pan.
 Does the butter seem to be separating from the sugar while you’re heating things up?